videojs/videojs-contrib-dash/README.md

 ## Passing options to Dash.js

 It is possible to pass options to Dash.js during initialiation of video.js.
-All methods prefixed with `set` in the [`Dash.js#MediaPlayer` docs](http://cdn.dashjs.org/latest/jsdoc/module-MediaPlayer.html) are supported.
+All methods in the [`Dash.js#MediaPlayer` docs](http://cdn.dashjs.org/latest/jsdoc/module-MediaPlayer.html) are supported.

-To set these options, pass the property name you wish to call the setter on in the `html5.dash` object of video.js during initialization.
+To set these options, pass the exact function name with a scalar or array value to call the correpsonding MediaPlayer function.

 For example: